OxfordSKA/OSKAR/python/docs/class_ref.rst

 The :ref:`example scripts <example_scripts>` may be a helpful place to look for an overview of what is possible.

+All processing-intensive methods on OSKAR Python classes will release the Global Interpreter Lock (GIL) when called, so that other Python threads may run concurrently.

 Input Data & Settings
 ---------------------